jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 a lot of room for improvement.

-Not only that, but our way of doing business was changing, so many of the assumptions we made while writing the software no longer applied or were a good fit to our needs.
+Not only that, but our way of doing business was changing, so many of the assumptions we made while writing the software no longer applied nor were a good fit to our needs.

 The software I'm talking about is our Real-Time Bidder.
 It has some very strong performance requirements.
 One is that it has to answer to most requests within 100ms.
 Any later than the response will be ignored.
-Furthermore, if we've got even a percent of those requests take longer than that, our partners will start complaining.
+Furthermore, if even a percent of those requests take longer than that, our partners will start complaining.

 But 100ms isn't even close to our actual CPU budget.
 In order to stay